bodrick/awesome/TOPICS.md

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all framework as well as regular HTML/CSS/JS. 🥾
 *   [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 *   [thedaviddias/Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others
-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!
 *   [ClydeDz/fancy-comments](https://github.com/ClydeDz/fancy-comments) - Fancy Comments is a snippet pack that includes different use-cases for when you may write comments in a file.
 Currently, includes comment sections for languages such as HTML, CSS, JavaScript, SQL, C# and XML.
 *   [RelaxedJS/ReLaXed](https://github.com/RelaxedJS/ReLaXed) - Create PDF documents using web technologies
 *   [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.